One Christmas I Dined Alone

 Venuti looked at me and said ‘Merry Christmas, you by yourself?”
 I said yeah.
 “Like jazz?” he said.
 I said yes sir.
 “Come on up if you want.”
 I did, moved myself to the front row.

 At midnight the band came back from a break and Venuti had the house bring out a bottle of champagne.
 We toasted Christmas 1976.
 The band cranked up for another set.
 I stayed for a final drink and in between songs, I bid my farewell.
 I told Joe Venuti this was maybe my most memorable Christmas and I thanked them for their kindness and friendliness.
-Now when I think back over my many holiday seasons, I think maybe I was right: 1976, the Christmas I dined alone.
+Now when I think back over my many holiday seasons, I think maybe what I told Joe Venuti and band was right: 1976, the Christmas I dined alone.

 I have a theory.
 I believe God keeps the really good old Southerners around to show the rest of us how life should be lived, how we ought to do it.
 That’s why guys like my friend Charlie Heston stay around, bright, clear, and classy, well into their eighth decade.